dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

   # Session lifetime settings (matches refresh token expiry naming)
   absoluteLifetime: "24h"         # Maximum session lifetime, default: 24h
   validIfNotUsedFor: "1h"         # Session expires if not used, default: 1h

+  # Default SSO trust policy for clients without explicit trustedPeers config
+  # Options:
+  #   "all" - clients without trustedPeers trust all other clients (Keycloak-like)
+  #   "none" - clients without trustedPeers don't trust anyone (default)
+  trustedPeersDefault: "none"

+  # Default "Remember Me" checkbox state
+  # Options:
+  #   "checked" - checkbox is checked by default, user can uncheck
+  #   "unchecked" - checkbox is unchecked by default, user can check (default)
+  rememberMeDefault: "unchecked"
 ```

+**trustedPeersDefault** controls the default SSO behavior:
+- `"none"` (default): Clients without explicit `trustedPeers` config don't participate in SSO
+- `"all"`: Clients without explicit `trustedPeers` config trust all other clients (realm-wide SSO like Keycloak)

+Clients with explicit `trustedPeers` configuration always use their configured value.

+**rememberMeDefault** controls the initial checkbox state:
+- `"unchecked"` (default): User must explicitly check "Remember Me" to create session
+- `"checked"`: Checkbox is pre-checked, user can uncheck if they don't want persistent session

+This value is passed to templates as `.RememberMeChecked` boolean.

 **SSO via TrustedPeers**: SSO between clients is controlled by the existing `trustedPeers` configuration on clients.
 The `trustedPeers` setting defines **which clients can USE this client's session**, not which clients this client can use.